mirloz/exchange/README.md

 # exchange
-Project for exchange style trading with an order book and order matching
+Project for exchange-style trading with an order book and order matching.